sm3222/Kimi-K2/README.md

 ### Chat Completion

-Once the local inference service is up, you can interact with it through the chat endpoint:
+Once the local inference service is set up, you can interact with it through the chat endpoint:

 ```python
 def simple_chat(client: OpenAI, model_name: str):